HelderJFLima/KernighanRitchie/README.txt

-These are the resolutions of the exercises proposed in the book "The C Programming Language", 2º Edition, of Brian W. Kernighan and Dennis M. Ritchie.
+These are some of the exercise solutions proposed in the book "The C Programming Language", 2º Edition, of Brian W. Kernighan and Dennis M. Ritchie.

-They were made following the principle of a "noob" point of view, that is, no idea or C feature could be used in the making of the program if it had not been shown in the book before the proposed exercise.
-Because of that, don't be surprised if you find some weird things in the code...
+They were made following the principle of the "noob" point of view, that is, no idea or C feature could be used in the creation of the program if it had not been shown in the book before the proposed exercise.
+Because of this, don't be surprised if you find some strange things in the code...

-Here is an index of all exercises:
+Here is an index of all the exercises (not all were done):

 *** Chapter 1 ***